healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 *   Flimsy ice basket
 *   Internal visibility

 The AGLucky HZB-12/B proved to be an excellent machine for chunky, quality ice.
 The average ice bullet weight was around **6.3 grams** and waste ice a neat 2% of the basket total.
-This gave it a slight edge over the Frigidaire.
+This gave it a slight edge over the Frigidaire.\[148\] AGLucky HZB-12/B Ice Maker - Best for Superior Ice Quality

 The time to fill a basket was only **90 minutes**.
 With a slightly smaller basket compared to its close rival, this AGLucky only managed around **16 oz** (456 g) per basket or around 10.7 oz (304 g) per hour and the net capacity per 24 hours worked out at **16 lbs** or **7.3 kg**.